The selections you made should now appear across the bottom of the Status Screen (numbered 5, 6, 7 in the below figure).

 To use Recovery mode

-The Echo360 POD does not support the Capture Device API or third party integration.
+YES!
+The Echo360 POD does support the Capture Device API and third party integration.

 No, USB cameras are not be supported on the POD.
 You can use our Classroom Capture or Personal Capture software solutions to capture using USB-connected devices.